 - Requirements as listed on page 26 for all BA students including, but not limited to, an official translated transcript proving evidence of academic achievement that is equivalent to graduation from an American high school; letter of recommendation; and appropriate SAT or ACT score. - 2.
 Knowledge of English as measured by TOEFL (Test of English as a Foreign Language) or comparable instrument.
-Minimum TOEFL score is 550 paper-based or 213 computer-based.
+Minimum TOEFL score is 550 paper-based, 213 computer-based, or 79-80 Internet based.
 Students who do not meet this requirement may enroll in the English Language School (ELS) at Concordia University.
 Full information on this program is available from the ELS Admission Office.
 Students entering a degree program whose previous two years of successful educational instruction have been in English may not be required to show proof of English proficiency. - 3.
 Evidence of financial arrangements to meet educational costs for the designated period. - 4.
 Eligibility for an F-1 Student Visa. - 5.
 International student transfer form (if applicable).

-B. Procedure:
+B. English Language School Transition Procedure: